FederatedAI/FATE/fate_client/pipeline/README.md

 ```

 ### Data
-In most cases, data set(s) should be set as `data`.
+In most cases, data sets are wrapped into `data` when being past between modules.
 For instance, in the mini demo, data output of `dataio_0` is set as data input to `intersection_0`.

 ```python
 pipeline.add_component(intersection_0, data=Data(data=dataio_0.output.data))
 ```

-For data sets used in different stages (e.g., train & validate) within a single component,
+For data sets used in different modeling stages (e.g., train & validate) of the same component,
 additional keywords `train_data`, `validate_data` and `test_data` are used to distinguish data sets.
 Also from mini demo, result from `intersection_0` and `intersection_1` are set as train and validate data input to training component, respectively.